US has concerns about any country exercising with Russia: White House | Law-Order

 - United States

-The United States has concerns about any country conducting an exercise with Russia which has waged an unprovoked and brutal war against Ukraine, the White House said Tuesday.
+The United States has concerns about any country conducting military exercises with Russia which has waged an ''unprovoked and brutal'' war against Ukraine, the White House has said after Moscow announced the Vostok 2022 drills will involve more than 50,000 troops from China, India and several other countries.

-It said this in response to a question on a multinational military exercise -- called ''Vostok 2022'' -- from September 1-7 in Russia which among others would be attended by India and China.
-This will be the first large-scale multinational military exercise in Russia since the beginning of its offensive in Ukraine.
+Russia said on Monday that the Vostok 2022 military exercises will be held from September 1 to 7 in different locations in the Far East and the Sea of Japan and involve more than 50,000 troops from China, India and several other countries.

+The exercises will allow the armies of the participating countries to ''practice defensive and offensive operations'' at seven training grounds of the Eastern Military District and in maritime and coastal areas of the Sea of Okhotsk and the Sea of Japan, the Russian Defence Ministry was quoted as saying by the state-owned TASS news agency in a statement.

 When she was specifically asked why ''not put any pressure on India'', Jean-Pierre said, ''My first sentence there is saying that we have concerns over any country exercising with Russia while Russia is waging this unprovoked war.''
-When the reporter further asked if the US planned to take any action or do anything about it, the press secretary said, ''I don't have anything else to share.'' ''But we have -- we have been pretty public -- I've been asked this question with other countries as well, and we've been pretty consistent in our -- in our statements.''
-PTI LKJ TIR TIR
+When the reporter further asked if the US planned to take any action or do anything about it, the press secretary said, ''I don't have anything else to share.'' ''But we have -- we have been pretty public -- I've been asked this question with other countries as well, and we've been pretty consistent in our statements,'' she said.

+There were no immediate comments from the Indian Army or the Ministry of Defence in New Delhi on the participation of Indian soldiers at the Vostok-2022 military exercises in Russia.

+Russia's military contingent in the drills will involve military command centers and troops of the Eastern Military District, Airborne Force units, long-range and military transport planes, the Russian defence ministry said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)